 There are no laws in Illinois that prohibit home burial.
 Before burying a body on private land or establishing a family cemetery, be sure to check local zoning rules.

 Illinois law permits you to place the cremated remains in a grave, crypt, or niche.
-If you wish to scatter the ashes, you may do so in a legally-defined “scattering area” -- such as a designated section of a cemetery -- or “in any manner whatever on the private property of a consenting owner.”
-(See 410 ILCS 18/5 and 18/40.)
+If you wish to scatter the ashes, you may do so in a legally-defined "scattering area" -- such as a designated section of a cemetery or a designated section of land owned by the Department of Natural Resources -- or "in any manner whatever on the private property of a consenting owner."
+(See 410 ILCS 18/5 and 18/40 (2018).)

 For more information about cremation, including more information on scattering ashes, see Burial & Cremation Laws in Illinois.